phpcompose/compose/docs/views-and-pages.md

 ],
 ```

-The `templates.extension` setting determines what file extension the Pages middleware looks for (default `.phtml`).
+The `template.extension` setting determines what file extension the Pages middleware looks for (default `.phtml`).

 ### Code-Behind Scripts